testsigmahq/testsigma-docs/src/pages/docs/test-data/types/phone-number.md

 ---
 title: "Phone number type test data"
 page_title: "Phone Number type Test Data in Testsigma"
-metadesc: "How to use Phone Number Test Data type to automate test scenarios that contain two factor authentication"
+metadesc: "Type phone number data as test data input to your test cases in Testsigma.
+Learn how to use phone number as test data type for your test cases in Test Automation"
 noindex: false
 order: 5.118
 page_id: "Phone Number type Test Data"